-We were also able to offer our 2018 recipients a second year of support to help them reach their career goals.
-One of them told us that “Receiving this scholarship helped reduce my financial burdens and allowed me to focus on my education… Thank you for your vote of confidence!
+As we look ahead, we want to keep building our scholarship program to invest in more worthy students.
+One of our 2018 recipients told us that “Receiving this scholarship helped reduce my financial burdens and allowed me to focus on my education… Thank you for your vote of confidence!
 I won’t let you down!
 Go Sailors!”
 (Kyle Langdon-Weyrich).

-We look forward to many more years of funding the career goals of NHHS students and hope to continue expanding the program.
-All our Scholarships are supported by our Educational Advancement Endowment, and your donation will help continue the long Sailor tradition of giving back.
+We look forward to many more years of funding the career goals of NHHS students, but we need your help.
+All our scholarships are supported by our Educational Advancement Endowment, and your donation today will help continue the long Sailor tradition of giving back.
+Join us!

-looks forward to majoring in Studio Art at OCC to pursue his passion for creativity.
-While at NHHS, he has taken classes in many different artistic mediums, and championed the voices of minorities on campus as Vice-President of the Transgender Alliance.
+Forest Bauman, Class of 2019, majored in Studio Art at OCC to pursue his passion for creativity.
+While at NHHS, he took classes in many different artistic mediums, and championed the voices of minorities on campus as Vice-President of the Transgender Alliance.
 Because of his love of animals, he started the Wildlife Education and Conservation Club and volunteered at a local Parrot Sanctuary.

-is excited to begin the Aviation Science program at OCC in pursuit of a career as a pilot.
-Giving her time to veteran causes, she has worked with Operation Santa Claus and Easter Bunny at the VA, and the Junior Miss Poppy program at the American Legion.
-Through the Key Club, she has also served meals to the homeless to address hunger in our community.
+Isabel Burton, Class of 2019, was excited to begin the Aviation Science program at OCC in pursuit of a career as a pilot.
+Giving her time to veteran causes, she worked with Operation Santa Claus and Easter Bunny at the VA, and the Junior Miss Poppy program at the American Legion.
+Through the Key Club, she served meals to the homeless to address hunger in our community.
 One of her goals is to share her love of aviation to inspire other young women to go into this growing field.

-was so inspired by her IB Business classes at NHHS that she wants to continue her education in this field at OCC with an eye toward entrepreneurship.
+Morgan Burton, Class of 2019, was so inspired by her IB Business classes at NHHS that she wanted to continue her education in this field at OCC with an eye toward entrepreneurship.
 At NHHS, she participated in the DECA program which prepares highs school students for careers in business.
-She has also volunteered with the Newport Beach Film Festival, and coached younger children in sailing.
+She also volunteered with the Newport Beach Film Festival, and coached younger children in sailing.

-has a lifelong love of the ocean which has encouraged her to pursue Marine Biology at OCC.
-Spending 20 hours a week on the water rowing with the Newport Aquatic Center opened her eyes to the issue of plastic in our oceans, and she is interested in researching ways to reduce the impact of humans on the environment.
+Isabella Secor, Class of 2019, nurtured a lifelong love of the ocean which encouraged her to pursue Marine Biology at OCC.
+Spending 20 hours a week on the water rowing with the Newport Aquatic Center opened her eyes to the issue of plastic in our oceans, and interested her in researching ways to reduce the impact of humans on the environment.
 While at NHHS, she organized beach clean-ups and volunteered to mentor younger girls at NAC to share her appreciation of the ocean.

 “Receiving this scholarship helped reduce my financial burdens and allowed me to focus on my education… Thank you for your vote of confidence!
 I won’t let you down!
 Go Sailors!”
 Kyle Langdon-Weyrich (2018 Scholarship recipient)

-will attend Golden West College to study Communications and run on the Cross Country and Track teams.
+Kyle Langdon-Weyrich, Class of 2018, attended Golden West College to study Communications and run on the Cross Country and Track teams.
 While at NHHS, he was involved in ASB, CSF, National Honor Society, and Bridges, as well as the Cross Country and Lacrosse teams.
-Kyle is as an internationally-ranked competitive downhill ski racer, and has worked as a marketing assistant at Alameda Co, a deckhand on the Dulcinea Yacht, and currently at Balboa Beach and Bicycles.
+Kyle was as an internationally-ranked competitive downhill ski racer, and worked as a marketing assistant at Alameda Co, a deckhand on the Dulcinea Yacht, and at Balboa Beach and Bicycles.

-will be studying Video Game Design at OCC this fall with the goal of entering the highly competitive field of character game design.
+Stephanie Becerra, Class of 2018, studied Video Game Design at OCC with the goal of entering the highly competitive field of character game design.
 At NHHS, she was part of the AVID program and volunteered more than 100 hours of community service, most notably with Working Wardrobes, helping veterans and low-income women gain self-esteem and become workforce ready.

 “I would like to say thank you for supporting me, helping me get one step closer in achieving my goal of becoming a nurse.”
 Calloway Kennedy (2017 Scholarship recipient)

-Class of 2017, is currently at Santa Barbara Community College, with plans to transfer and graduate from UCSB.
-Born and raised in Newport Beach, she is the fourth in her family to graduate from NHHS.
+Taylor Sterling, Class of 2017, attended Santa Barbara Community College, with plans to transfer and graduate from UCSB.
+Born and raised in Newport Beach, she was the fourth in her family to graduate from NHHS.
 While in high school, Taylor volunteered in the HALO program for Autism Awareness, was on the Honor Roll all four years, and was a member of the outstanding NHHS Dance Program.
-In her first year of college, she discovered a love of Forensic Science, and plans to pursue this as her profession.
+In her first year of college, she discovered a love of Forensic Science, and planned to pursue this as her profession.